 Ashcroft: Ashcroft HUB, daily from Oct.
 17 to Oct.
 20 inclusive

 Cache Creek: Community Hall, Oct.
 15 and Oct.
 16

 Clinton: Memorial Hall, Oct.
 15 to Oct.
 17 inclusive

 Loon Lake: Community Hall, Oct.
 18 and Oct.
 19

 Lytton: Lytton First Nation Memorial Hall, Oct.
 19 and Oct.
 20

-On Oct.
-24 you can vote at any of the locations above.
+General voting day is Saturday, Oct.
+24 from 8 a.m. to 8 p.m.
+You can vote at any of the locations above.
 In addition, voting places will be open in Spences Bridge (Clemes Hall) and Walhachin (Soldiers Memorial Hall).